June 1-October 30, 2022 in the John J. Snyder, Jr. Gallery of Early Lancaster County Decorative Arts.

 J.P.
 Beck Rifle (above and detail left): In the 1770s, Lancaster was composed of present-day Lebanon, Dauphin and Lancaster Counties.
 John Philip Beck is considered one of the great early artisans working in Pennsylvania.
 Even to the novice antique gun collector, his name is most often associated with the American long rifle.
 Born in 1751, his parents, John Christian and Rebecca, arrived in America from Holland in 1753.
 Whether his father, John Christian Beck, was a gunsmith is uncertain.
 J.P.
 Beck started work in Lebanon in the late 1760s or early 1770s.
 Flintlock, silver-mounted furniture, 63-1/2” overall length with a 47-1/2” octagonal .57 caliber barrel, circa 1772.
 Rock Ford Foundation Collection.

 Historic Rock Ford would like to thank our sponsors for their generous support of this

 Gold Sponsors: Paul W. and Judy S. Ware and Carrie Nunan Hill

-Silver Sponsor: Mr. and Mrs. Daniel B. Strickler, Jr.
+Silver Sponsor: Ellen B. and Daniel B. Strickler, Jr.